Third Annual National Oratorio Competition

 • Previous artists with the Bach Festival Society are not eligible to apply.

-• Housing will be provided for all finalists.
+• Hotel accommodations will be provided for all finalists.

-• A travel stipend of $400 will be provided to each finalist.
+• A travel stipend of $400 will be provided to each finalist to assist with airfare and local travel during the Competition.

 Prizes